Biden plan to sell land leases for conservation gets pushback

 He cautioned, however, that administration officials must ensure a final rule doesn't have unintended consequences.

-Another virtual event is slated for June 5 and public meetings are planned for May 25 in Denver; May 30 in Reno, Nevada; and June 1 in Albuquerque, New Mexico.
+Another virtual event is slated for June 5 and public meetings are planned for May 25 in Denver; May 30 in Albuquerque, New Mexico; and June 1 in Reno, Nevada.

 Credit: AP

-Note: This story was first published on May 15, 2023.
-It was updated on May 16, 2023, to correct the dates of upcoming meetings about the proposal.
-They are scheduled for May 30 in Albuquerque, New Mexico; and June 1 in Reno, Nevada.